 - Diversity Certification: Select Yes, if your business has diversity certification; otherwise, select No. You can add the certifications to your Amazon seller account anytime.

-- Manufacturer or Brand Owner: If you know your product and neither manufacture it nor own the brand, then select ‘No’; otherwise, select ‘Yes.’
+- Manufacturer or Brand Owner: If you plan to sell products under your brand name, select ‘Yes’; otherwise, select ‘No.’

 Step 5: Verification